Population (2010)

 Founded in 1851 to serve the logging industry, the Village of East Davenport (known locally as the East Village) was annexed by Davenport in 1856.
 The historic district has a collection of nineteenth century buildings that are now home to shops, restaurants, and bars.
 The neighborhood also hosts several festivals during the summer.

-The Isabel Bloom Production Studio (Davenport: 736 Federal St.; 800.273.5436) makes sculptures out of cast concrete that are popular with collectors.
-Each figure is handcrafted and goes through a rigorous quality control process.
+Isabel Bloom (736 Federal St.; 800.273.5436) makes popular sculptures out of cast concrete.
+Each figure is handcrafted and goes through rigorous quality control.
 Guided tours of the production facility take about an hour.
-Call in advance for times.
+Call in advance for tour times.

 In 1856, Antoine LeClaire built a solid brick home high atop a bluff overlooking the Mississippi Valley.
 That home is now the Antoine LeClaire Historical Interpretive Center (630 E. 7th St.; 563.326.7812).
 The house suffered through years of neglect but an ambitious rehab effort has restored much of the building.
 The main attraction inside is a collection of postcards showing Mississippi River towns around the turn of the 20th century.
 At this time, the interior is open for group tours and special events only, but you are welcome to walk around the exterior of the home, picnic, and enjoy the views.
 Enter the parking lot via the alley on 8th Street.

 The Davenport Skybridge is hard to miss; it’s that angular glass structure that stretches six hundred feet and seems meant to deposit people at the casino’s front door.
 Yes, that one.
 The views from the bridge are very good, especially on the south end.
 At night, the bridge is lit up in a variety of rotating colors.
 It’s kinda cool, actually.
-It’s open daily from 6am to 9pm.
+It’s open daily.

 Many of the early immigrants to this area were Germans who were escaping political upheaval and economic collapse at home.
 The German American Heritage Center and Museum (712 W. 2nd St.; 563.322.8844) tells their stories with exhibits about the challenges they faced to start over in a new country and their lasting influence on the Quad Cities (and much of the US).